Harsh-Narayankar/Machine-Learning-1/README.md

-# I will explain all later
+# I will explain all later in detail